Former Biography Fellows

 Susan Bernofsky has translated 18 books, including six by the Swiss-German modernist author Robert Walser, and novels by Jenny Erpenbeck, Yoko Tawada, Gregor von Rezzori, and others.
 She is Chair of the PEN Translation Committee and sits on the PEN board.
 She received the 2006 Helen and Kurt Wolff Translation Prize and the 2012 Calwer Hermann Hesse Translation Prize, as well as awards and fellowships from the American Council of of Learned Societies, the PEN Translation Fund, the NEA, the NEH, and the Lannan Foundation.
 She has a PhD in Comparative Literature from Princeton, and an MFA in Fiction Writing from Washington University.
 She is also the author of Foreign Words: Translator-Authors in the Age of Goethe, and co-editor (with Esther Allen) of In Translation: Translators on Their Work and What it Means.
 Bernofsky has taught at Queens College, CUNY, and currently teaches literary translation in the MFA Writing Program of the Columbia University School of the Arts, where she serves as Director of Literary Translation.
 As a Leon Levy fellow she worked on a biography of Robert Walser.
 (Photo: Jacobia Dahm)

 Langdon Hammer, Professor of English and American Studies at Yale University, earned his BA and PhD from Yale.
-He is the author of Hart Crane and Allen Tate: Janus-Faced Modernism, and editor of O My Land, My Friends: The Selected Letters of Hart Crane, the Library of America's Hart Crane: Complete Poems and Selected Letters, and the forthcoming Library of America edition of May Swenson's poems.
-A former Guggenheim Fellow, he is currently at work on a biography of the poet James Merrill.
+A former Guggenheim fellow, he is the author of Hart Crane and Allen Tate: Janus-Faced Modernism, and editor of O My Land, My Friends: The Selected Letters of Hart Crane, the Library of America's Hart Crane: Complete Poems and Selected Letters, and May Swenson: Collected Poems.
 His reviews of new poetry and literary criticism have appeared in The New York Times Book Review, Raritan, andThe Yale Review, among other magazines, and he is poetry editor of The American Scholar.
-As a Leon Levy fellow he completed work on a biography of the poet James Merrill, to be published by Knopf.
+As a Leon Levy fellow he completed work on his biography James Merrill: Life and Art, published by Knopf in April 2015.

 Damion Searls is the author of Everything You Say Is True, a travelogue, and What We Were Doing and Where We Were Going, a collection of stories.
 He has written for Harper's, The Believer, n+1, The Paris Review, Bookforum, Brick, and others, and is the editor of Thoreau's The Journal: 1837-1861.
 He is an award-winning translator from German, French, Dutch, and Norwegian, including books by Proust, Rilke, Ingeborg Bachmann, Hans Keilson, and Nescio, as well as biographies of Anne Frank's family and of Martin Kippenberger.
 His forthcoming translations include a collection of stories by Robert Walser, the last novel by Christa Wolf, and a new translation of Hermann Hesse's Demian.
 As a Leon Levy fellow he worked on a biography of the Swiss psychologist Hermann Rorschach.